aphillip/MasterControl/README.md

 **Configuration Nodes**

-The configuration is displayed in a tree fashion in the left pane of the window (called the “Configuration pane”) comprised of items called nodes.
+The configuration is displayed in a tree view on the left pane of the window (called the “Configuration pane”) comprised of items called nodes.
 Each node may or may not have child nodes.
 For example, the root node, labeled “Configuration”, has two child nodes labeled “TCP Clients”